LegacyLeap Logo

 FAQs

 Q1.
-What is the difference between Java migration and Java upgrade?
+What is the difference between a Java migration and a Java upgrade?

-A Java upgrade typically means moving from one runtime version to another, such as Java 8 to Java 17, with minimal code changes.
-Java migration involves modernizing legacy frameworks, application servers, or architectures, for example, moving from EJBs on WebLogic to Spring Boot microservices, which requires deeper refactoring and validation.
+A Java upgrade moves from one runtime to another, for example, Java 8 to Java 17, with minimal code changes and the same frameworks and servers in place.
+A Java migration modernizes the full stack: frameworks, application servers, and architecture, such as moving from EJBs on WebLogic to Spring Boot with Jakarta EE and containers.
+Migration demands deeper refactoring, comprehensive testing, and CI/CD and security updates that a version upgrade alone does not require.

 Timelines vary by system size and complexity.
-A mid-sized enterprise application can often be modernized in 3 to 6 months with automation, while large portfolios may take 12 to 18 months when phased across multiple systems.
-Using AI-assisted refactoring and dependency tracing significantly shortens these timelines.
+A mid-sized enterprise application can often be modernized in 3–6 months with automation, while large portfolios may take 12–18 months when phased across multiple systems.
+AI-assisted refactoring and dependency tracing significantly shortens these timelines.

-Q3.
-What is the cost of delaying Java migration beyond 2025?
+Q5.
+What is the cost of delaying Java migration beyond 2026?

 Delaying migration increases security risk, compliance exposure, and operational costs.
 Unsupported runtimes become prime targets for breaches, audit failures can result in multimillion-dollar fines, and maintenance of legacy skills becomes increasingly expensive.
 In many cases, ongoing support and infrastructure costs exceed the one-time cost of migration.